-One of the main advantages of building a website using WordPress is the ability to quickly and easily increase your WP site’s functionality using plugins.
+One of the main features of WordPress is the ability to quickly enhance your WordPress web site’s functionality using inexpensive (even free) software called plugins.

-Like most of us, you probably own a device like a cell phone.
-What happens when you would like to access something new on your phone like a new game or a business tool?
+Like most people, you most likely own a mobile phone.
+What do you do when you want to access something new on your device like a new software or a new productivity tool?

 You download and install an app!

 An app is a little software application that is simple and easy to install and integrates new features into any mobile device.

 (Just like there are social sharing apps …)

 A WP plugin is very much like an app.
 You install a little piece of software that provides new functionality to your WP website …